-UM requests and supporting clinical information for review may be submitted to the MM Department by phone, facsimile or web portal (as available) from the servicing/managing practitioner or facility.
-Although a health care practitioner may designate one or more individuals as the contact for the MM staff, in no event shall this preclude a medical advisor from contacting a health care practitioner or others in his or her employment when there is unreasonable delay or when the designated individual is unable to provide the necessary information or data requested.
+UM requests and supporting clinical information for review may be submitted to the MUM Department by phone, facsimile or web portal (as available) from the servicing/managing practitionerprovider or facility.
+Although a health care practitionerprovider may designate one or more individuals as the contact for the MUM staff, in no event shall this preclude a medical advisor from contacting a health care practitionerprovider or others in his or her employment when there is unreasonable delay or when the designated individual is unable to provide the necessary information or data requested.